jkenlooper/chill/README.md

 basically what the `chill init` command does.

-When a node has no value assigned to it it can be used to find other nodes via the `insert_selectsql` function.
+When a node has no value assigned to it it can be used to find other nodes via the `insert_query` function.
 This function takes the filename of the sql query you want to use which will then have its results put in for the value.

     homepage = insert_node(name='homepage', value=None)